OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### Why is Microsoft making Outlook add-ins migrate?

 Switching to Microsoft Graph using Entra ID tokens is a big improvement in security for Outlook and Exchange customers.
 Entra ID (formerly Azure Active Directory) is a leading cloud-based identity and access management service.
 Customers can take advantage of zero trust features such as conditional access, MFA requirements, continual token monitoring, real time safety heuristics, and more that aren't available with legacy Exchange tokens.
-Customers have much of their most important business data stored in Exchange, so it's vital that we ensure this data is protected.
+Customers store important business data stored in Exchange, so it's vital that we ensure this data is protected.
 Migrating the whole Outlook ecosystem to use Entra ID tokens with Microsoft Graph greatly improves security for customer data.

 ### Can I opt out?